 We utilize our NanoPortal technology to develop long-term drug implant candidates that are designed to deliver active compounds to patients.
 Some of our product candidates may deliver active compounds that are proprietary to one or more third parties.
-For example, from our current pipeline, NPM 139 and NPM-159 both deliver active ingredients that are proprietary to another company that have been made available to us for feasibility testing under materials transfer agreements.
+For example, from our current pipeline, NPM-139 delivers an active ingredient that is proprietary to another company, although we do not anticipate submitting an application for marketing approval with NPM-139 until the relevant intellectual property owned by another company has expired.
 Similarly, in the future, we may develop one or more additional product candidates that utilize active ingredients that are proprietary to another third party.
-Our current activities for NPM-139 and NPM-159 are limited to feasibility testing, but if we advance these programs for further development, we will need to negotiate and enter into one or more licenses with the relevant third parties in order to conduct such activities.
+If we advance future programs utilizing compounds that are proprietary to another third party.
+If we advance future programs utilizing compounds that are proprietary to another to conduct such activities.
 However, there can be no assurance that we can enter into such agreements on commercially reasonable terms or at all.